Rugby Europe Super Cup

 The Rugby Europe Super Cup is an annual men's rugby union club tournament organised by the continental governing body, Rugby Europe.
 Featuring clubs outside the traditional Six Nations strongholds of the sport, it effectively forms a third tier of European club rugby beneath the EPCR-organised European Rugby Champions Cup and European Rugby Challenge Cup.
-The first Super Cup draw will take place in 2021.
+The first Super Cup competition took place in 2021–22.

 Format

 The tournament was announced as an annual event for emerging nations in Europe.
 Professional rugby clubs and franchise teams can take part in it.
 Teams are divided into two conferences: western and eastern.
-Each team will play every conference rival home and away.
-The two best teams from each conference will advance to the semi-finals, where they will play for a ticket to the final.
+Each team plays every conference rival home and away.
+The two best teams from each conference advance to the semi-finals, where they play for a ticket to the final.
+In 2023 for the first time the Czech Rugby Union was involved in the European club competition with Bohemia Rugby Warriors taking part.

+Teams

+Former Teams

 The first competition included two Russian teams who were expelled following the invasion of Ukraine, to be replaced with teams from Romania and Georgia in the second season.

+In April 2025 Black Lion revealed that they were in talks to join the United Rugby Championship and they decided to withdraw from the Rugby Europe Super Cup.

 The goal of the tournament is to bridge the development gap between European countries and attract new sponsors in new markets.
-All 27 matches will be filmed and widely broadcast on TV and digital platforms.
+All 27 matches are filmed and widely broadcast on TV and digital platforms.

-The plan is to expand the Super Cup to include 12 teams by 2023 and 16 teams by 2025.
+The plan was to expand the Super Cup to include 12 teams by 2023 and 16 teams by 2025.